rosell-dk/picoQuery/docs/index.md

 1. Build your subset in the [online builder](/builder/)<br>
 2. Simply include the generated script instead of jQuery.

+### v.0.5.0 is almost done.
+Focus has been to improve compliance with jQuery.
+No new methods, but compliance went from being better than Zepto (within the supported subset!) to being way better.
+Check out the updated [Compliance Chart](/compliance_chart), or the [Roadmap](/roadmap) to see whats new.

 ### Comparison
 <!--
 <table class="comparison">